1969 Pacific hurricane season

-This season was below average in activity with ten named storms forming, of which only four reached hurricane strength, making it the third least active season, tied with the 1995 and 1979 seasons.
-There were no major hurricanes this year.
-Most of the storms that formed this season never approached land.
+The 1969 Pacific hurricane season had below average tropical cyclone activity, with only ten named storms forming; most of these storms never approached land.
+Only four named storms reached hurricane strength, of which none became a major hurricane.
+It officially started on May 15, 1969, in the eastern Pacific Ocean (east of 140°W in the Northern Hemisphere), and ended on November 30, 1969.
+These dates conventionally delimit the period of each year when most tropical cyclones form east of this region of the Pacific.
+The first named storm of the season, Tropical Storm Ava, developed on July 1, and the last, Hurricane Jennifer, dissipated on October 23.
+At the time, Ava was the latest forming first named storm in any Eastern Pacific season on record.

-Notable storms include Tropical Storm Emily and Hurricane Jennifer.
-The precursor disturbance of Tropical Storm Emily killed nine people in Mexico and left 100,000 homeless.
+Notable storms of the 1969 Pacific hurricane season included Tropical Storm Emily and Hurricane Jennifer.
+The precursor disturbance of Emily killed nine people in Mexico and left 100,000 homeless.
 Hurricane Jennifer was the only landfalling named storm of the season, causing one death.
 In this season, only three storms (Ava, Bernice, and Florence) were operationally categorized as tropical depressions at the first advisory.
 All other storms were operationally upgraded directly to storm strength, bypassing the depression stage.

 Systems

 Tropical Depression One

 The first depression of the season formed off the coast of Mexico on May 30 and moved westward.
 The depression dissipated the next day.